NavigationContentFooter

 • Leave the checkbox ticked to assign a Public IPv4 to the Instance.
 You can either allocate a new IPv4 address or select one or multiple existing IPv4s.
 Alternatively, uncheck the box if you do not want an IPv4.

 • Leave the checkbox ticked to assign a Public IPv6 to the Instance.
-You can either allocate a new IPv6 address or select one or multiple existing IPv46.
-Alternatively, uncheck the box if you do not want an IPv4.
+You can either allocate a new IPv6 address or select one or multiple existing IPv6s.
+Alternatively, uncheck the box if you do not want an IPv6.

 Tip

-You can attach up to 5 IPs to an Instance, combining IPv4 and IPv6 addresses.
+You can attach up to 5 IPs to an Instance, combining IPv4 and IPv6 addresses, which is useful for running different services or applications on the same Instance.

-• Click Advanced options if you want to configure a cloud-init configuration.
+• (Optional) Click Advanced options to configure a cloud-init configuration.
 Otherwise, leave these options at their default values.
+You can configure a cloud-init script to automate Instance setup, such as setting up software, users, and system configurations at the first boot.

 • Verify the SSH keys that will give you access to your Instance.